Linear

 MANDATORY EQUIPMENT

-Survival blanket (140 cm x 200 cm)
+SURVIVAL BLANKET (140 cm x 200 cm)

 RECOMMENDED EQUIPMENT

-2nd headlamp
+2nd HEADLAMP

-Bells are prohibited to avoid disturbing wildlife, specifically the caribou.
+Bells are prohibited to avoid disturbing wildlife,

 There will be single use dishes on-site.